-The WannaCry malware that took the world by storm last month is suspected by both the FBI and DHS to have come from North Korea.
+The WannaCry malware attack that took the world by storm last month is suspected by both the FBI and DHS to have come from North Korea.

 Hacker group The Shadow Brokers leaked Eternal Blue, from the NSA allowing the creators of WannaCry a way to access machines and hold their data hostage.